alexbers/asmon/README.md

 ## Goals ##

-1. Small code amount, which makes it easy to patch it for your needs
-2. Customizability, all checks are developed using Python, which gives unlimited posibilities
+1. Customizability, unlimited checking and alerting posibilities
-3. Speed
+2. Speed
+3. Small amount of code

+## Performance ##

+In other platforms, running custom checks involves calling an external program, which can be expensive in terms of CPU and RAM.

+Asmon allows developers to create checkers in Python using asyncronous functions.
+Each check task consumes approximately 10KB of memory, so you can have 100 000 simultanious tasks per gigabyte of RAM.

+The check speed depends on the complexity of the check.
+For example, when checking SSL certificate expiration, you can expect a speed of about 1 000 checks per second on a modern CPU.

+I tested Asmon on the cheapest VM available in Digital Ocean hosting.

-## Idea ##
+## How to Develop Checkers  ##

-This is a monitoring platform which periodicaly runs your checkers on Python and sends Telegram messages if something goes wrong.

-It has simple API, you need only two things:
+The platfom has a simple API, that requires knowledge of only two things:

-1. `checker` decorator to specify how often to run your function
+1. The `checker` decorator, which is used to specify how often to run your function
-2. `alert` function to signalize if something is wrong
+2. The `alert` function, which is used to signal if something is wrong

 Example of *check_something.py*: